ziplokk1/circle/README.md

 ### Making python tests:

-The following steps assume you're using sqlalchemy and that you've used `pip freeze > requirements.txt`.
+The following steps assume you're using sqlalchemy, mysqlclient, and nose, and that you've used `pip freeze > requirements.txt`.

 Create a folder called `tests` and add a file named `test_insert_table1.py` in it.